-Now imagine you get this patient’s blood work results back, and while almost all of his results are in the “normal” range, one level is slightly elevated.
+Now imagine this patient’s blood work results come back.
+And while almost all of his results are in the “normal” range, one level is slightly elevated.
 Let’s say it is something that can possibly be indicative of a heart issue.

 You send him a message in his “patient portal” (a new way to “communicate” with patients).
 It’s an impersonal and obviously standard message that states, “Labs from your recent physical are all normal, except for a slight elevation.
 This can be naturally corrected by drinking one glass of red wine per day.”

 Obviously, this would be an absurd message to send to a recovering alcoholic.

 Possibly even unethical.
 I like to think your jaw would drop in disbelief if I told you this actually happened.
 What if I told you that not only did this happen, but that it happened to me?

 Well, it didn’t happen exactly this way- but it was pretty darn close.
 Swap out alcoholism for “eating disorder” and a glass of wine with “diet”.
 That is EXACTLY what happened to me.

 And I wish it stopped here with the automated impersonal message that was sent to me.

 But the next morning I received a phone call from the doctor’s assistant.
 She explained again that one of my numbers was slightly elevated.
 She added “it can be corrected with a low carb low sugar diet.”